Deploy service update to AWS ECS

 "$BASH_ENV"

-- aws-ecs/verify-revision-is-deployed:
+- aws-ecs/verify_revision_is_deployed:

 family: '${MY_APP_PREFIX}-service'